IAPOLINARIO/IAPOLINARIO/README.md

 ## What I’m currently doing 🌱

-I just started the project #100DaysOfCode, where I commited myself to code everyday for at least 1 hour.
-I'm also very eager to learn more about Golang, Kubernetes and public cloud in general.
+- I just started the project [#100DaysOfCode](https://github.com/IAPOLINARIO/100-days-of-code), where I commited myself to code everyday for at least 1 hour.
+You can (and should) also join the project!
+- I'm also very eager to learn more about Golang, Kubernetes and public cloud in general.

 ## Curiosities about me ⚡